-4.22 Arkansas Public Employees Retirement System (APERS) Seminar Leave within five (5) years of retirement without the use of accrued leave.
+4.22 Arkansas Public Employees Retirement System (APERS) Seminar Leave

+Employee attendance at APERS retirement seminars will be treated as any other type of employee benefits presentation, provided those attending have at least a minimum of five (5) years of credited service in a state-sponsored retirement system.
+Employees can attend a retirement seminar once every five (5) years and within five (5) years of retirement without the use of accrued leave.
 Employees within one (1) year of retirement or entering the Deferred Retirement Option Plan are not required to use accrued leave to attend retirement seminars or scheduled sessions with retirement counselors.
 Employees must schedule their attendance so that their absence will not hinder the work of DFA.
 Attendance requires prior approval from the employee's supervisor.
 If the above condition is met, then no leave will be deducted for the employee's absence from work.